Moldova national under-21 football team

 The Moldova national under-21 football team represents Moldova in international football at this age level and is controlled by the Moldovan Football Federation, the governing body for football in Moldova.
 The team is considered to be the feeder team for the senior Moldovan national football team.
 The team competes to qualify for the UEFA European Under-21 Championship, held every two years.
 Since the establishment of the Moldovan under-21 team, the under-21 side has never reached a final tournament of the UEFA European Under-21 Championship, but has produced many players, who have become regular internationals for the senior side.
 The team is coached by Serghei Cebotari.

 This team is for Moldovan players aged 21 or under at the start of a two-year European Under-21 Championship campaign, so players can be, and often are, up to 23 years old.
 Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship qualification.

 Moldova U21s began their first competitive campaign in 1994, in which they tried to qualify for the 1996 finals.
 They eventually finished fourth in a five-team group, with two wins out of eight games.
-The U-21 team plays its home matches in many different venues all around the country, including Chișinău and Nisporeni.
+The U-21 team plays its home matches in many different venues all around the country, including Chișinău,Nisporeni and Orhei.